EnterpriseEM: Fine-tuned Embeddings for Enterprise Semantic Search: Evaluation and Results

 \section{Evaluation and Results}

 A thorough analysis was conducted, exploring different combinations of pre-trained and fine-tuned models across diverse architectures.
-The evaluation was performed using the BeIR library on our benchmark evaluation dataset, with assessment metrics, including Normalized Discounted Cumulative Gain (NDCG), Mean Average Precision (MAP), Precision, and Recall, computed at k\_values of @1 and @3.
-The aggregated scores of all these metrics provided a comprehensive comparison of the overall model accuracy.
+The evaluation was performed using the BeIR library on our benchmark evaluation dataset, with assessment metrics, including Normalized Discounted Cumulative Gain (NDCG), Mean Average Precision (MAP), Precision, and Recall, computed at a k\_value of @3.
+These scores together provided a detailed comparison of the model’s performance across different aspects of accuracy.
 Table \ref{tab:eval_results} summarizes the key findings and performance metrics obtained from this extensive evaluation.

 These findings highlight the versatility of ColBERT models in various stages of the information retrieval pipeline and the efficacy of fine-tuning in enhancing overall information retrieval accuracy.
 Experiments without re-rankers using only the fine-tuned retrieval models exhibited comparable or even superior performance to their pre-trained counterparts, even when accompanied by pre-trained re-rankers.
 Overall, these evaluation results reveal that fine-tuned bi-encoder retrieval models, particularly when paired with fine-tuned re-rankers, consistently outperform equivalent pre-trained models by a significant margin, making them best suited for enterprise information retrieval tasks.